NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 3.4.0  (09/08/2026)
+	* NEW: Blocks use API V3 and block.json.
+	* FIX: Correct type of Hierarchy Depth.
+	* FIX: Permit Term Controls to work for sub-set of possible post types.
+	* DEV: Tested against WP 7.0.
+	* DEV: Reviewed for WP Coding Standards 3.4.
+	* DEV: Reviewed for Plugin Check 2.0.

 * Version 3.3.1  (06/03/2026)
 	* FIX: Translations not always being called on init.